milenaleonardi/milenaleonardi/README.md

 Backend Developer with experience in **.NET (C#, ASP.NET Core, EF Core)** and cloud environments.

-Currently working at a global company, focusing on building scalable systems, solving critical production issues, and improving system reliability.
+Currently working at a global company, focusing on building scalable systems, solving issues, and improving system reliability.

 💡 Strong background in:
 - Backend Development (.NET)